 From Bodgwar we follow the Gori Ganga River all day through more narrow gorges.
 The trail climbs high above the river.
-There are rocky parts of the trail and in some places the trail is being repaired and we will find well-made stone steps.
+There are rocky parts of the trail and in some places the trail has been repaired and we will find well-made stone steps.
 After Nahar the trail levels out by the river before climbing again to Mapung where we have lunch.
 In the afternoon we continue up the valley to Railkot.
 The scenery is spectacular as the river thunders below us and we pass impressive waterfalls.
 The valley begins to widen out near Railkot and we camp just beyond the small settlement.
 Himalayan Tahr (similar to wild goats) are often spotted in this area.
-Approximate walk profile: distance 19kms, 7/7.5 hours walking.
+Approximate walk profile: distance 14kms, 7/7.5 hours walking.

 Pass Martoli village to Milam (3450m), the last major settlement before Tibet.

 Today we trek to Milam and the walking becomes a little easier than the past few days.
 We climb out of Railkot onto a rough jeep track.
 This takes us gradually up the valley.
 Just above Railkot are the ruins of the old village which look like a fortress.
 A little further on we may see Tirsuli on a clear day (from this trek we see Tirsuli mountain, not to be confused with Trisul which is further to the west).
-After a short easy walk along the jeep track we head off uphill to Martoli village.
-Set on a grassy plateau high above the confluence of the Gori Ganga and the Lwanl Gad, Martoli is like so many of the villages in the Johar Valley.
-It is practically deserted, with its stone houses falling into disrepair.
-This valley was a major trading centre with Tibet before 1962, but after the troubles, the border was closed and the trade finished.
-Just above Martoli is a small stone temple dedicated to Nanda Devi with great views of the Lwanl Valley.
-There is an impressive line of bells hanging on climbing ropes outside.
-The bells are donated by climbers or people from Munsiyari to placate the goddess of the high mountains.
-From Martoli we have a steep descent back to the road track which we follow all the way to Milam.
-The track takes us down to the river, which we cross by bridge.
-Climbing up we pass Burphu and Bilji villages before reaching Milam, the last village before the border there is quite an army presence here.
+We continue along the jeep track to cross a bridge across the Gori Ganga just below Burphu Village.
+We continue up the valley with tantalising views ahead of Tirsuli, Hardeol and Rishi Pahar.
+As we come to Bilji village and if the weather is clear, we can see Nanda Devi and Nanda Devi East across the valley rising above the Pachu Glacier.
+It is usually windy and dusty in this part of the valley from 11am to 5pm and we will be glad to reach our camp at Milam.
+As this is the last village before the border there is quite an army presence here.
 Milam and the Johar Valley were home to a number of the famous Pundit explorers, the most famous one, Nain Singh lived in Milam and his ruined house is still there.
 This border region was an active trade route for centuries.
 Despite the closeness to Tibet, the villagers trace their ancestry back to Rajput tribes, who migrated from Rajastan in the 12th century to Kumaon.
 In the 16th century they moved up to the Musiyari area and established trade relations with Tibet.
 Grains such as wheat, barley and rice were exchanged for salt, wool and Tibetan ponies until 1962, when the border was closed.
-Approximate walk profile: distance 18km, 6.5/7hours walking.
+Approximate walk profile: distance 18km, 7 hours walking.

 Day walk to explore Milam Glacier with its magnificent views.

 We have a day to explore the Milam Glacier with its magnificent views.
 The trail continues on past the village for 3km to a vantage point at 3500m, from where we can appreciate the size and extent of the glacier (the glacier is not white ice at the point but covered in rocky moraine).
 The trail passes through high meadows dotted with sage, juniper, briar roses and miniature gorse high above the terminal moraine.
 Bharal, or Blue Sheep, are often spotted on the pastures high above the glacier.
 Peaks at the end of the glacier include Rishi Pahar (6992m), Hardeol (7151m), Tirsuli (7074 m) and Kholi (6114m).
 There is the option just to walk to the viewpoint and back (6km return trip), or the energetic can continue further to the snout of the rocky moraine of the Milam Glacier.
 The glacier is not white until much higher up the mountain and there is a small trail up the side of the moraine.
 It is 6.5km from Milam to the glacier snout and 6.5km back to Milam.
-We have plenty of time to enjoy the views before returning to Milam for the night.
-Approximate walk profile: distance 6km return, 3 hours walking, walk to the snout of the glacier 13km, 6 hours walking.
+We have plenty of time enjoy the views before returning to Milam for the night.
+Approximate walk profile: viewpoint walk distance 6km return, 3 hours walking, walk to the snout of the glacier 13km, 6 hours walking.

 Trek to the small settlement of Ganaghar (3400m); optional walk to twin village of Pachu.

 After breakfast we trek 9km back down the valley to Burphu and cross the river.
 As we walk down the valley we get our final glimpses of Rishi Pahar, Hardeol and Tirsuli.
-We turn right and head back up the other side of the valley on a pretty trail through grazing areas and farm fields.
+We turn right at the bridge and head back up the other side of the valley on a pretty trail through grazing areas and farm fields.
 We pass the village of Mapa, again with many houses in ruins and continue climbing gently to the twin villages of Ganaghar and Pachu.
 The main crops grown in this area are potatoes, chives and a type of spinach.
 We camp in Ganaghar and the energetic can visit the village of Pachu on the other side of the river.
 From camp we may get a tiny glimpse up the valley of Nanda Devi East.
-Approximate walk profile: 16km, 5.5/6 hours walking.
+Approximate walk profile: 16km, 6 hours walking.

 Trek up towards Pachu Glacier; camp at Nanda Devi East Base Camp (3950m).

 There are two base camps for Nanda Devi East, the Pachu base camp and the Lwanl Gali base camp.
-We visit the north base camp as we are much closer to Nanda Devi East and the views are much better.
+We visit the Pachu base camp as we are much closer to Nanda Devi East and the views are much better.
 Today is quite a tough climb as we are now above 3500m but we will be at camp by lunchtime.
-The trail climbs steeply out of Ganaghar through rhododendron and juniper bushes.
+The trail climbs very steeply out of Ganaghar through rhododendron and juniper bushes.
 Nanda Devi East soon appears ahead of us and gets bigger the higher we climb.
 The trail eases out a bit as we climb higher and higher and finally we emerge into an open meadow, where we camp for the night.
-Ahead is the Pachu glacier, Nanda Devi East and Nanda Devi.
+Ahead is the rocky moraine of the Pachu glacier, Nanda Devi East, Nanda Devi and Lato Dura.
 We have lunch at camp and can spend the afternoon relaxing and enjoying the views, or the energetic can hike up the hill behind camp towards Nanda Lapak for even better views.
 The sunsets and sunrises from this camp are not to be missed.
-Approximate walk profile: 5km, 4.5/5hours walking.
+Approximate walk profile: 5km, 3.5/4 hours walking.

 Optional day walk higher up the valley for even closer views of Nanda Devi East.